ardakashutosh05/todo_project/README.md

-# 📝 To-Do List Console App (Python)
+# ✅ To-Do List App (Tkinter GUI)

-A simple Python console app to manage your tasks using a file-based system.
+A simple but clean To-Do list manager with a Python + Tkinter GUI.

-## ✅ Features
+## 🧩 Features
 - Add new task
-- View task list
+- View tasks
-- Mark task as complete
+- Mark as done
 - Delete tasks
-- Save tasks in a file
+- Tasks saved in `todo.txt`

 ## 🚀 How to Run